 Valuing differences

-Our Borough Plan makes a commitment to take positive action to develop a more inclusive workforce that understands and reflects the diversity of the communities we serve.
+Our Equality Action Plan makes a commitment to take positive action to develop a more inclusive workforce that understands and reflects the diversity of the communities we serve.
 We have been looking at new ways in which we can influence culture change across the organisation, cultivating diversity and inclusion and creating a workforce where difference is respected and valued.
 The council recognises that a diverse set of experiences, perspectives, and backgrounds is crucial to innovation and the development of new ideas.
 Valuing differences plays a key role in attracting and retaining top talent and is an important component of a successful organisation.

 From Shereen Tennant